grimmana/ga_django_project/README.md

 Project Link: GitHub- https://github.com/grimmana/ga_django_project

 # Project Description:
-This application allows users to store part number information for their various possessions.
+This application allows users to store part number information for their various possessions and is based on the tunr and nostalja and authentication documents.

 Features:
 - Have two related models.
 - Implement Full CRUD throughout the application
 - Utilizes user authentication and routes that require login for access.

 Technologies used:
 Django
 GitHub
 Python
-SQL
 PostgreSQL
 NodeJS
 Virtual environments
-WireFrame

-Deployment to Heroku
-Code Snippet:
-Issues and resolutions:
+Issues and resolutions: foreign key error when adding an item in the form with the foreign key.
-Contribute

 ## Additional Resources

 - [GA Docs: Django models](https://git.generalassemb.ly/jdr-0127/django-models)